 Sprinkle your (still wet) cast iron griddle down with the coarse salt and scrub it in really well with your non-abrasive scrubber.

-Step 3: Rinse and Heat
+Step 3: Rinse & heat.

 Rinse the remaining salt off of the griddle and give it a quick wash with warm water.
 Once you wash it down and all of the salt is gone, do not let it sit in the sink.
 Instead, take it right back to the gas stovetop.

-griddle on a stovetop
+wet griddle on a stovetop.

-You'll want to get the water off of the cast iron as quickly as possible.
-Remember: water is the enemy of cast iron.
 The most effective way to do this is the put some heat under it to evaporate and moisture off.
 I turn the heat to medium on our gas stove for maybe 5-10 minutes, just enough to evaporate all of the water.
 Don't forget about it though!

 If you don't have a gas stove, you can also evaporate the water off of your cast iron by placing it in a 350 degree oven on the top rack for a few minutes.